 The Bottom Line

-Hopefully, this clarifies some of the myths and facts about protein.
+Hopefully, this clarifies some of the protein myths and facts.
 Bottom line – you need it and, if you’re older, you need more than a younger person.
 You can also get it from a variety of sources.
 If you eat an exclusively plant-based diet, you can still build muscle but you’ll need to consume a lot of plant-based protein from a variety of sources.

 Nutrients.
 Paul J. Arciero, et al. Protein-Pacing from Food or Supplementation Improves Physical Performance in Overweight Men and Women: The PRISE 2 Study, May 2016.